nancyshaji/YoloOnColab/README.md

 2. Annotate dataset in yolo format.
 There are some already existing apps like HyperLabel for windows or many github codes for linux(Bbox,AlexaayAB etc)
 3. Create obj.data and obj.names file: obj.names would just have the names of classes of objects that are to be trained.
 4. Create train.txt.
 It should have all the names of the images file present.
 Include " data/img/" before each file, as that would be the original data positions while training.
-5.Zip all of them together.
+5. Zip all of them together.
 Ie train.txt,obj.data,obj.names and img.
-Img contains images and annotations. >>yolo-dataset.zip 6.Add a folder in your drive as ml.
+Img contains images and annotations. >>yolo-dataset.zip
+6. Add a folder in your drive as ml.
 Upload the zip file in it.
-7.Run the colab code.
+7. Run the colab code.
 Make change in the part where the configuartion file is being updated.
 These values depend on the number of classes that you are going to train for.
 8. Keep saving the weights to the drive every 100 epoch.

 -example for obj.data:"